Skip to content

 def calculate_savi(optical: xr.Dataset, s: float = 0.5) -> xr.DataArray:

-"""Calculate SAVI (Soil Adjusted Vegetation Index) from an xarray Dataset containing spectral bands.
+"""Calculate SAVI (Soil Adjusted Vegetation Index) from spectral bands.

 Args: